The Naturalist’s Guide to the Best Barefoot Running Shoes

 Barefoot stimulation helps improve memory, concentration, focus, and overall intelligence too.
 Studies show that by stimulating the nerve endings on the bottom of the feet, we can decrease the parasympathetic fight of the body and blood pressure.
 In other words, we decrease strain and inflammation throughout the entire body.

-When considering or shopping around for a pair of barefoot runners, there are probably some question you have of your own.
-To maybe help answer some of them, or help spark some more of your own, we have gathered together Some frequently asked questions with regards to finding the right pair.
+When considering or shopping around for a good pair, there are probably some questions you have of your own.
+To maybe help answer some of them, or help spark some more of your own, we have gathered together Some frequently asked questions with regards to finding the right brand and model for you.